-Cover Page: The cover page should not be longer than one page and should include the title of the proposal, the name(s) and contact information of researchers, the name and contact information of the institution or organization's authorized representative, and the funding amount requested.
+Cover Page.
+The cover page should not be longer than one page and should include the title of the proposal, the name(s) and contact information of researchers, the name and contact information of the institution or organization's authorized representative, and the funding amount requested.

-Study Abstract: The study abstract should be no longer than 200 words and should provide a brief summary of the study.
+Study Abstract.
+The study abstract should be no longer than 200 words and should provide a brief summary of the study.

-Study Description: The study description should provide a brief description of the proposed study.
+Study Description.
+The study description should provide a brief description of the proposed study.
 It should provide detailed information about:

-- Problem statement(s) of what the intended research will address - Primary research questions, linked directly to one (or more) of the three research questions listed in the Scope of Research Funded section of this RFP. - Methodology (description of empirical strategy, define outputs/outcomes in analysis, power calculations and sampling, etc.) - Description of primary and/or secondary data source(s)
+- Problem statement(s) of what the intended research will address - Primary research questions, linked directly to one (or more) of the three research questions listed in the Scope of Research Funded section of this RFP. - Methodology (description of empirical strategy, define outputs/outcomes in analysis, power calculations and sampling, etc.) and description of primary and/or secondary data source(s)

-Budget Narrative: Explain and justify the budget.
-Include the detailed budget as an appendix.
+Budget Narrative.
+Explain and justify the budget.
+Please note the following: